littleosbook/littleosbook/interrupts.md

 interrupts due to program errors, for example when a program references memory it doesn't has access to, or when a program divides a number by zero.
-Finally, there are also _software intterupts_, which are interrupts that are caused by the `int` assembly instruction, and they are often used for system calls (syscalls).
+Finally, there are also _software intterupts_, which are interrupts that are caused by the `int` assembly instruction, and they are often used for system calls.

 ## Interrupts Handlers
-Interrupts are handled via the _interrupt descriptor table_ (IDT).
+Interrupts are handled via the _Interrupt Descriptor Table_ (IDT).
 The IDT describes a handler for each interrupt.
-The interrupts are numbered (0 - 255), and the handler for interrupt _i_ is defined at the _i:th_ position in the table.
+The interrupts are numbered (0 - 255) and the handler for interrupt _i_ is defined at the _i:th_ position in the table.
 There are three different kinds of handlers for interrupts: